tom-beer/deep-scientific-discovery/README.md

 <img src="noun_ECG.png" width=125 height=125 align="right">

 # Deep Scientific Discovery
-An implementation of the paper 'Using Deep Networks for Scientific Discovery in Physiological Signals'
+This repository contains code for the paper **Using Deep Networks for Scientific Discovery in Physiological Signals**

 Will be updated soon..